jonbaldie/type-db/README.md

 */
 ```

+## But why does type safety matter?

+@todo fill this in!

 ## Thanks

 I'm grateful for the handy Docker images provided by [thecodingmachine](https://github.com/thecodingmachine/docker-images-php).
 Setting up the `thecodingmachine/php:8.1-v4-cli` image in the CI pipeline for this library was a breeze.
 To enable the `pdo_sqlite` extension for the test suite, I only had to add one environment variable to the [CircleCI config file](./.circleci/config.yml#L8).